 These policies are subject to change as conditions in the community change.

 - Ventilation – Air exchanged with the outside environment at least once every 45 minutes

-- HEPA filtration – Air filtered through HEPA filters about every 8 minutes
+- HEPA filtration – Air filtered through HEPA filters 7.5-9 times per hour

 - UV-C and Ionizers – HVAC system fitted with the only air purifier approved by NASA

 - Online Instruction – Some science and theory classes are held online

 - Limited Class Size – to accommodate distancing, class size is slightly smaller than before the pandemic.

 Ventilation – There is a vent in the exterior wall allowing outside air into the HVAC system, so fresh exterior air is cooled and pumped into the classrooms (also used as clinic rooms) and offices.
 Each of the four classrooms has an exhaust fan that draws air up and out of the room through the roof.
 The entire volume of air in the classrooms is exchanged through these fans every 45 minutes.